 Day 5: Merzouga – Boumalen Dades - Skoura palm grove – Ouarzazate:

 On our way to Ouarzazate, we will come across one the most beautiful villages named Ksar of Touroug.
 This Ksar is a castle framed by a spectacular oasis built to protect its residents from the attacks of the local rebel tribes.
-Lunch will be in Tinjdad or Tinrghir, twin villages on the feet of the anti-Atlas.
+Lunch will be in Tinjdad or Tinrghir, twin villages on the bottom of the anti-Atlas.
 We will proceed on our excursion to walk through the gorges of Todra.
 Our road trip will give us a break to appreciate the beautiful Dades Valley of Boulmane and visit Kalaat M’gouna or the Rose Valley.
 This valley is famous for its massive production of roses.
-Once we arrive in Ouarzazate we will visit one of the most beautiful Kasbahs in Morocco.
+Once we arrive to Ouarzazate we will visit one of the most beautiful Kasbahs in Morocco.
 These Kasbahs used to function as fortifications to protect the population from foreign and rebellious attacks of local tribes.
 Depending on time, there will be a possibility to visit Taourirte Kasbah, which was the residence of the Pasha from Marrakech.
 Overnight in a Hotel.

 Day 6: Ouarzazate – Ait Ben Haddou – Telouet -Marrakech: